DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Experiments and Evaluation

 In this section, we comprehensively evaluate DragPoser, employing both quantitative and qualitative assessments on publicly available datasets, and comparing its performance with state-of-the-art methods.
 Furthermore, we evaluate our system across various sensor setups and constraint configurations.
 Finally, we conduct an ablation study to examine the impact of DragPoser's core components.
 Unless otherwise noted, our evaluations utilize 6 degrees of freedom (6-DoF) signals, which provide both positional and rotational information.
 Default end-effector placements are: hip, head, hands, and feet for 6 signals; hip, head, hands, and right foot for 5 signals; hip, head, and hands for 4 signals; head and hands for 3 signals.

-\paragraph{Datasets} For evaluation, we trained DragPoser using the DanceDB dataset \citep{DanceDB:2019} and evaluated with the HUMAND4D \citep{HUMAN4D:2020} and SOMA \citep{SOMA:2021} datasets, both part of the AMASS collection \citep{AMASS:2019}.
+\paragraph*{Datasets} For evaluation, we trained DragPoser using the DanceDB dataset \cite{DanceDB:2019} and evaluated with the HUMAND4D \cite{HUMAN4D:2020} and SOMA \cite{SOMA:2021} datasets, both part of the AMASS collection \cite{AMASS:2019}.
 Our choice of AMASS was guided by its public availability and its use in previous works.
-Additionally, for generating other images and supplemental material, we employed the SparsePoser database \citep{ponton2023sparseposer}.
+Additionally, for some images and supplemental material, we employed the SparsePoser database \cite{ponton2023sparseposer}.
 This database is particularly advantageous for VR applications, offering diverse common motions and reducing incorrect poses through the use of IMU-based motion capture compared to the optical systems used in AMASS datasets.
+The Pose Optimizer process is initialized with the first pose of each motion clip.

-\paragraph{Metrics} To evaluate the effectiveness of our method, we employ four distinct metrics while ensuring the root position is aligned with the ground truth data for accurate pose evaluation.
+\paragraph*{Metrics} To evaluate the effectiveness of our method, we employ four distinct metrics while ensuring the root position is aligned with the ground truth data for accurate pose evaluation.
 First, we measure the overall pose quality through three metrics: the \emph{Positional Error} (Pos), which calculates the mean Euclidean distance between corresponding joints in centimeters; the \emph{Rotational Error} (Rot), quantifying the mean angular difference between rotations $R_0$ and $R_1$ using the angle of the rotation matrix $D = R_0 R_1^T$ and the \emph{Velocity Error} (Vel), which calculates the mean velocity error across all joints in centimeters per second.
 Additionally, we evaluate hard constraints by computing the mean Euclidean distance error of the provided end-effectors, excluding the root, in centimeters.